rupam1305/deep_learning_mnist/README.md

 # deep_learning_mnist
-Classifying MNIST digits using Convolutional Neural Networks In this project, I show how TensorFlow can be used to implement ANN.
+Classifying MNIST digits using ANN deep learning
+In this project, I show how TensorFlow can be used to implement ANN.
 Also, I briefly introduce basic concepts of ANN.
 The mathematical notations and its mapping TensowFlow graphs can be seen at below.
 The accuracy of this model for Kaggle competition: 0.99

 MNIST dataset